Left orderability, foliations, and transverse $(\pi_1,\mathbb{R})$ structures for $3$-manifolds with sphere boundary: Introduction

+Furthermore, we have a process to produce such foliations. $\mathcal{F}$ is called a \emph{resulting foliation} of this process. \end{thm}

-\begin{remark}\rm There are many equivalent definitions for taut foliations in closed $3$-manifolds (e.g. \hyperref[Cal2]{[Cal2, Chapter 4]} and \hyperref[Cal3]{[Cal3]}).
-We don't know if the generalizations of these definitions in our setting are equivalent.
-In Theorem \ref{theorem 1} (1), our condition is only analogue to the one of these definitions for taut foliations in closed $3$-manifolds: there exists a compact $1$-manifold (i.e. a finite union of simple closed curves) transverse to the foliation and intersects every leaf. \end{remark}
+\begin{remark}\rm (a) There are many equivalent definitions for taut foliations in closed $3$-manifolds (cf. \hyperref[Cal4]{[Cal4, Chapter 4]}, \hyperref[Cal5]{[Cal5]}).
+The property of $\mathcal{F}$ in Theorem \ref{theorem 1} (1) is only analogous to one of these definitions for taut foliations: there exists a compact $1$-manifold (i.e. a finite union of simple closed curves) transverse to the foliation that intersects every leaf.

-Suppose that $M$ is a closed orientable irreducible $3$-manifold, and $M_0 = M - Int(B^{3})$.
-If $M_0$ admits the foliation $\mathcal{F}$ as given in Theorem \ref{theorem 1}, then $\pi_1(M_0)$ acts on $\mathbb{R}$ effectively, which implies that $\pi(M_0)$ is left orderable (\hyperref[BRW]{[BRW, Theorem 2.4]}).
-Therefore, the existence of the foliation $\mathcal{F}$ as given in Theorem \ref{theorem 1} is a necessary and sufficient condition for $\pi_1(M)$ is left orderable.
+(b) Theorem \ref{theorem 1} (2) implies that $\pi_1(M)$ acts on $\mathbb{R}$ effectively.
+Hence the existence of the foliation $\mathcal{F}$ as given in Theorem \ref{theorem 1} is a necessary and sufficient condition for $\pi_1(M)$ being left orderable.

+(c) $\mathcal{F}$ has the following property: if a simple closed curve in $M$ is co-orientably transverse to $\mathcal{F}$ and has nonempty intersection with some leaves of $\mathcal{F}$, then it is essential in $M$ (cf. Remark \ref{monotone}). \end{remark}

+It's clear that Theorem \ref{theorem 1} is a necessary condition for $M$ to admit a taut foliation with transverse $(\pi_1(M), \mathbb{R})$ structure.
+We suspect that it is also sufficient.
+In the following, we show that many resulting foliations of our process can extend to $\mathbb{R}$-covered foliations of $M$.